willprice/two-stream-action-cnn-analysis-thesis/thesis.md

-them to learn features than span larger spatial extents, this is accomplished by reducing the size of the input volume by computing some function over a region of the input yielding a single value, this operation is computed by a *pooling filter*.
+them to learn features than span larger spatial extents, this is accomplished by reducing the size of the input volume by computing some function over a region of the input yielding a single value, this operation is computed by a *pooling filter*, see [@fig:layers:pooling].
 Max pooling is a common pooling filter where the maximum value in an input region is selected to be propagated forward discarding the rest of the values in the region.